-NuScale Faces Questions on Nuclear Reactor Safety, Financing First Project
+NuScale Faces Questions on Nuclear Reactor Safety and Financing Its First Project

 Uncertain path to approval, unclear financing future

-NuScale’s recent safety approval from the NRC is not as comprehensive a stamp of federal approval as it had planned to obtain by now.
+NuScale’s recent safety approval from the NRC is not as comprehensive a stamp of federal approval as the company had planned to obtain by now.

-In March testimony before the U.S. House of Representatives, NuScale CEO John Hopkins said that parent company Fluor Corp. and investors have spent about $500 million to prepare a “design certification application,” or DCA, submitted in 2016 and expected to be complete by September.
+In March testimony before the U.S. House of Representatives, NuScale CEO John Hopkins said that parent company Fluor Corp. and investors have spent about $500 million to prepare a “design certification application,” which was submitted in 2016 and expected to be complete by September.

-But NuScale’s recent approval from the NRC is not for a DCA, Lyman said.
-Rather, it’s a “standard design approval,” or SDA, which comes with less stringent rules for NRC review, and allows future design changes.
-But it opens NuScale's design to future legal challenges that a DCA would not, he said.
+But NuScale’s recent approval from the NRC is not for a design certification application, Lyman said.
+Rather, it’s a “standard design approval,” which comes with less stringent rules for NRC review and allows future design changes.
+But it opens up NuScale's design to future legal challenges that a design certification approval would not, he said.

-NuScale also plans to increase its reactor size from 50 MW to 60 MW units, which will require a separate SDA review, Lyman said.
+NuScale also plans to increase the size of its reactor units from 50 MW to 60 MW units, which will require a separate design approval review, Lyman said.
 Meanwhile, NuScale’s original design certification, “when it’s approved, may never actually be used.”

 NuScale's Hughes noted that the ACRS final report on July 29, 2020 concluded that there is "reasonable assurance" that the NuScale reactor can be "constructed and operated without undue risk to the health and safety of the public.”
-Remaining issues cited in the ACRS report will be resolved through analysis, design and testing prior to operation, she wrote.
+The remaining issues cited in the ACRS report will be resolved through analysis, design and testing prior to operation, she wrote.

 But these uncertainties have complicated the picture for UAMPS, which has pushed back its deadline for finalizing its licensing agreement with NuScale from September until October 31.
 UAMPS could be facing more than $100 million in commitments under its yet-to-be-finalized agreement.

-While three cities have so far backed out of the consortium pledging to buy power from the project on concerns of being saddled with costly commitments to buy its power, another has been added, and “there is no impact on the economics of the project,” UAMPS spokesperson Webb wrote.
+While three cities have so far backed out of the consortium pledging to buy power from the project based on concerns of being saddled with costly commitments to buy its power, another has been added, and “there is no impact on the economics of the project,” UAMPS spokesperson Webb wrote.

 Broader challenges for small modular reactors

 In a September report, M.V.
-Ramana, a professor of disarmament and human security at the University of British Columbia, highlighted other risks for NuScale.
+Ramana, a professor of disarmament and human security at the University of British Columbia, highlighted other risks facing NuScale.
 Those include further delays in licensing and certification, as well as the potential that design changes and increased safety requirements will raise the cost of power from NuScale’s reactors, which is already higher than the prices being set by new wind and solar energy today.
 Adding batteries or other forms of energy storage to renewables may prove a less costly solution to providing reliable zero-carbon electricity than NuScale can, he wrote.

 Ramana also questioned the financial stability of NuScale’s parent company, engineering and construction giant Fluor, which has seen its share price drop about 80 percent over the past two years amid mounting financial losses and federal investigations into its accounting practices.